BaptisteBdn/docker-selfhosted-apps/borg-backup/README.md

 - `download-backup-s3.sh`- a script to download your data from the cloud
 - `excludes.txt` - an exclude file, default will back up all your docker infrastructure

-Please make sure that all the files and directory are present.
+Please make sure that all the files and directories are present.

 # Information